freenas/freenas-docs/userguide/tasks.rst

 *buckets*.
 The bucket must be created before a sync task can be created.

-After the credentials and receiving bucket have been created, a cloud sync task is created with
+After the credentials and receiving bucket have been configured, :menuselection:`Tasks --> Cloud Sync` is used to define the schedule for running a cloud sync task.

-:menuselection:`Tasks --> Cloud Sync --> Add Cloud Sync`.
-The :guilabel:`Add Cloud Sync` dialog is shown in :numref:`Figure %s <tasks_cloudsync_add_fig>`.
+Click :guilabel:`Add Cloud Sync` to display the menu shown in :numref:`Figure %s <tasks_cloudsync_add_fig>`.